Roiak2/Canopy-Openness-from-Hemispheric-Photos/proposal.md

 ├── CanopyOpenness
 │   ├── CanOpen.py
 │   ├── CanOpenness Demo Script.ipynb
+│   ├── CanopyOpenness.py
 │   ├── FishEye.py
 │   ├── ImageLoad.py
 │   └── __init__.py
 ├── examples
+│   ├── Batch_Test
 │   ├── Sample_Photo.JPG
-│   ├── Sample_Photo_Threshold.jpg
-│   └── Test Photos
+│   └── Sample_Photo_Threshold.jpg
 ├── README.md
 ├── WorkingExample.ipynb
+├── proposal.md
 ├── paired-programming-demo.ipynb
 ├── paired-programming.md
-├── proposal.md
 └── setup.py

 ```
 The *CanopyOpenness* folder contains the modules for the package and the init file.
-   - So far `FishEye.py` and `ImageLoad.py` are up and running.
+   - So far `ImageLoad.py`,`FishEye.py`  and  `CanopyOpenness.py` are up and running.
+These are meant to run sequentially
+     - `ImageLoad.py` takes a filepath and loads an image, thresholds it, and turns into black and white (canopy vs. sky)
+     - `FishEye.py` takes the bw photo and outlines the fisheye lens circle, allowing users to adjust if necessary
+     - `CanopyOpenness.py` takes the segmented circle in the bw photo and calculates the amount of light entering the canopy as a fraction from 1.
    - `CanOpen.py` is a script to test out class objects, and `CanOpenness Demo Script.ipynb` is a jupyter notebook that outputs tests of that script.

-The *examples* folder contains sample photos used to test code and will eventually contain photos for users to test out the package.
+The *examples* folder contains sample photos used to test code and photos for users to test out the package.

 The root branch of the repo has:
    - a README file with instructions for installations and brief description of the package
-   - a written proposal for the project: `proposal.md` with more details
+   - a written proposal for the project: `proposal.md` with more details (i.e. this file you're reading right now:)
    - a jupyter notebook `WorkingExample.ipynb` with a basic workflow for users to see how the package works
+   - two `paired-programming` files with comments from peers and code suggestions (thank you Scarlet Au and Catherine Lan!)
    - a `setup.py` file that allows installation of the in-development package in a user's machine
-   - two `paired-programming` files with comments from peers and code suggestions (thank you Scarlet Au and Catherine Lan!)

 Dependencies and libraries for this package include:
   1. `pandas`: to output and store results in a dataframe
   2. `numpy`: to carry out statistical calculations
   3. `skimage`: to manipulate photos and threshold colors in inputted images
-  4. `pathlib` & `natsort`: to handle multiple files at once from a directory
+  4. `pathlib`, `os`, `glob` & `natsort`: to handle multiple files at once from a directory
   5. `matplotlib`: to display results and images
+  6. `loguru` to log messages

 ### User Input and Interface
 The program requires the user to input image files.
 These will be jpeg or png files and should be fisheye photos.